How I Stopped Obsessing and Got Shredded (Effortlessly)

 2. Hit your protein target daily.
 Everything else is secondary.

-5. Focus on getting 1% better each week.
+5. Focus on being 1% better each week.
 Not 100% better overnight.

 The physique follows the identity.
 Build the identity first.